top of page

 2020 > 2022

-Starting from the autobiographical experiences of their respective abortions, Margherita and Marina counter the violence with which the experience of abortion is silenced and censored by meeting with comrades, women and plants, and together collectivising wounds, struggles, hopes and knowledge.
+Beginning from the autobiographical experiences of their own abortions, Margherita and Marina confront the violence through which abortion is silenced and censored.
+Through encounters with comrades, women, and medicinal plants, they collectivise wounds, struggles, hopes, and forms of knowledge, transforming personal experiences into shared processes of care and resistance.

-The project creates spaces for dialogue and solidarity, and promotes practices of resilience, healing and mutual care.
+The project creates spaces for dialogue, solidarity, and mutual support, while fostering practices of resilience, healing, and collective care.

-Alluding to the cycles of life, the project resulted in a series of itinerant circles of women, plants and embroidery. alongside the collaborative creation of a hanging garden and a publication.
+Inspired by the cyclical nature of life, Pacha Manas unfolded through a series of itinerant circles bringing together women, plants, and embroidery, alongside the collaborative creation of a hanging garden and a publication

 IMG_20200118_134526.jpg

-Pacha Manas is also an installation honoring victims of illegal abortions—women who lost their lives because they were denied basic rights to health and bodily autonomy.
-To remember them, we created a hanging garden on the courtyard wall of the Goethe-Institut, using vulva-shaped planting bags to hold traditional abortifacient plants such as rue, São Caetano melon, pennyroyal, parsley, and others.
+Pacha Manas also took the form of an installation honouring victims of unsafe and illegal abortions — women who lost their lives after being denied fundamental rights to healthcare and bodily autonomy.
+To remember them, we created a hanging garden on the courtyard wall of the Goethe-Institut using vulva-shaped planting bags filled with traditional abortifacient plants such as rue, São Caetano melon, pennyroyal, parsley, and others.

 IMG_20201205_152437 copia.jpg